Keilub/helloitscaleb/content/projects/4-script.md

 ##### the problem
 ## Confusing Technical Jargon
 The old report was decades old.
-It was hard for customers to grasp its key information for their waterbody.
+It was hard for customers to grasp the key information for their water bodies.
 This was due to its dense and out-of-date design.
 A lack of visual hierarchy made it difficult to understand the most important findings.
-One of the biggest challenges for this design task was it also needing to be editable for scientist to input results and data for end users.
+One of the biggest challenges for this design task was it also needed to be editable for scientists to input results and data for end users.

 ![Photo](/images/old2.jpg)
 <div class="page__gallery__wrapper">